HokAI — Find the Right AI Tool

 Overlap — Two tools doing the same job wastes money and creates confusion.
 A stack view surfaces redundancy.

 Cost — Stack-level visibility shows total spend.
-Per-tool optimization is possible only when you see the whole picture.
+Per-tool optimization is only possible when you see the whole picture.

 Examples by Persona